jlipponen/RuuviGate/README.md

-# RuuviAzureGateway
+# RuuviGate
-Python3 application to push RuuviTag data to cloud
+Python3 application to push RuuviTag data to cloud.
+Only Azure IoT Central is currently supported.

 Following cofiguration files are needed: